Atu XII: The Hanged Man

 Ian Mursell, Mexicolore <http://www.mexicolore.co.uk/index.php?one=azt&two=aaa&id=222> July 25th 2011

 This is an individual who follows a dangerous path.
-If one draws this card, they may already be inexorably tangled in the web of designs in which they are fated to follow or aid this person.
-Whatever power he is servant to is omnipotent, like traditional ideas of god, and also dark.
+If one draws this card, they may already be inexorably tangled in the web of designs in which they are fated to follow.
+If drawn in relation to a person, whatever power he is servant to is omnipotent, like traditional ideas of god, and also dark.
 Thus the person cannot be opposed, even if they appear to be in a position of weakness.
 Their powers will manifest in unexpected and strange ways, not always obviously connected to the person himself.